Siraj458/Spam-Classifier/README.md

 3)Test and Evaluation: <br>
         content-> i) Testing metrics-> Accuracy, Recall score, Precision score, F-score <br> <br>

-Naive bayes can also be used directly by using SCIKITLEARN as shown in 'Naive_bayes_with_scikitlearn' </p>
+Naive bayes can also be used directly by using SCIKITLEARN as shown in 'Naive_bayes_with_scikitlearn' <br> <br>

+data was taken from - https://spamassassin.apache.org/old/publiccorpus/</p>